kubernetes-sigs/external-dns/docs/tutorials/gke.md

   --from-file /local/path/to/credentials.json
 ```

 After this, follow the steps in [Deploy ExternalDNS](#deploy-externaldns).
 Make sure to set the `--google-project` flag to match Cloud DNS project name.
+Make sure to uncomment out the section that mounts the secret to the ExternalDNS pods.
 ### Workload Identity

 [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) allows workloads in your GKE cluster to impersonate GSA (Google Service Accounts) using KSA (Kubernetes Service Accounts) configured during deployemnt.
 These are the steps to use this feature with ExternalDNS.